Huage001/huage001.github.io/index.md

 [2025.05] 🔥We release [LLaVA-Meteor](https://arxiv.org/abs/2505.11945), a novel, efficient, and promising method to process visual tokens in VLM.

-[2025.05] Congratulations to Mr. Xinhao Tan having his work accepted at ACL 2025 during his undergraduate period!🎉
+[2025.05] Congratulations to Mr. Xinhao Tan for having his work accepted at ACL 2025 during his undergraduate period!🎉

 [2025.05] 🔥2 papers are accepted by ICML 2025!
 Congratulations to all co-authors!🎉